xStarbound/xStarbound/doc/lua/interface.md

   nick = "", -- The sender's nickname.
 If an empty string, no nick is shown in chat. portrait = "", -- The chat portrait.
 Is an empty string if there's no portrait.
-  -- Not used for messages that don't have a `"RadioMessage"` mode. message = "" -- The chat message, of course.
+  -- Not used for messages that don't have a `"RadioMessage"` mode. message = "", -- The chat message, of course. showPane = true -- Whether to show the chat pane.
+Optional; defaults to `true`.
+  -- Ignored by a scripted chat pane.
 }
 ```

-For `chat.addMessage`, `messageText`, if specified, is used instead of any message text in `chatMessageConfig`.
+`messageText`, if specified, is used instead of any message text in `chatMessageConfig`.
 The chat pane will be shown when the message is added.

-For `interface.addChatMessage`, the chat pane will only be shown if `showChat` is `true`.
-Otherwise, the message is added "silently" without popping the chat pane up.
+Note that *either* the chat text *or* the chat message config must be specified in order to add a message.
+Passing `nil` in *both* fields means nothing happens.

-To actually *send* messages, use `interface.doChat` (see above), `chat.send` (below) or `player.sendChat` (see `player.md`).
+To actually *send* messages, use `interface.doChat` (see above), `chat.command` (see above) `chat.send` (below) or `player.sendChat` (see `player.md`).

 ----